MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 ## Support

-**Documentation**: Get started quickly with tutorials, samples, and comprehensive reference documentation.
+**Documentation**: Get started quickly, with tutorials, samples, and comprehensive reference documentation.

-**Forums**: Learn from experts and share your knowledge in the community forums.
+**Forums**: Learn from experts, and share your knowledge in the community forums.

-**Slack**: Join channels for ongoing conversations with other developers and direct communication with PlayFab Developer Success.
+**Slack**: Join channels for ongoing conversations with other developers and for direct communication with PlayFab Developer Success.

-**Real-Time Service Health**: Visit status.playfab.com for current and historical service health information.
+**Real-Time Service Health**: Visit status.playfab.com for current and historical information on service health.

 **Tickets**: Get enterprise-level ticketed support.